 In our experience we see Technology abuse happening:

 -Spyware being used when martial relationships end.
-Perpetrators often use children’s personal devices to load spyware software to track their ex-partners
+Perpetrators often use children’s personal devices to load spyware software to track their ex-partners – often blaming mental health

--Ex-partners tracking there previous parent through GPS tracking devices on the vehicles
+-Ex-partners tracking there previous parent through GPS tracking devices on the vehicles and surveillance stalking.

 -Secondary school students through “revenge porn”